-\begin{lem}[\citet{RS-GraphMinorsII-JAlg86}, (2.5) \& (2.6)] \lemlabel{RS} If $S$ is a set of vertices in a graph $G$, then for every tree decomposition of $G$ there is a bag $B$ such that each connected component of $G-B$ contains at most $\frac{1}{2}|S|$ vertices in $S$, which implies that $G$ has a separation $(G_1,G_2)$ with $V(G_1 \cap G_2)=B$ and both $G_1-V(G_2)$ and $G_2-V(G_1)$ contain at most $\frac{2}{3}|S|$ vertices in $S$. \end{lem}
+\begin{lem}[\citep{RS-GraphMinorsII-JAlg86}, (2.5) \& (2.6)] \lemlabel{RS} If $S$ is a set of vertices in a graph $G$, then for every tree decomposition of $G$ there is a bag $B$ such that each connected component of $G-B$ contains at most $\frac{1}{2}|S|$ vertices in $S$, which implies that $G$ has a separation $(G_1,G_2)$ with $V(G_1 \cap G_2)=B$ and both $V(G_1) \setminus V(G_2)$ and $V(G_2) \setminus V(G_1)$ contain at most $\frac{2}{3}|S|$ vertices in $S$. \end{lem}

-\begin{lem}[\citet{Reed97}, Fact~2.7] \lemlabel{SepToTree} Assume that for every set $S$ of vertices in a graph $G$, there is a separation $(G_1,G_2)$ of $G$ such that $|V(G_1 \cap G_2)|\leq k$ and both $V(G_1)-V(G_2)$ and $V(G_2)-V(G_1)$ contain at most $\frac{2}{3}|S|$ vertices in $S$.
+\begin{lem}[\citet{Reed97}, Fact~2.7] \lemlabel{SepToTree} Assume that for every set $S$ of vertices in a graph $G$, there is a separation $(G_1,G_2)$ of $G$ such that $|V(G_1 \cap G_2)|\leq k$ and both $V(G_1) \setminus V(G_2)$ and $V(G_2) \setminus V(G_1)$ contain at most $\frac{2}{3}|S|$ vertices in $S$.
 Then $G$ has treewidth less than $4k$. \end{lem}

 We now define the \emph{layered width} of a decomposition, which is the key original definition of this paper.
 The \emph{layered width} of an $H$-decomposition $(B_x:x\in V(H))$ of a graph $G$ is the minimum integer $\ell$ such that, for some layering $(V_0,V_1,\dots,V_t)$ of $G$, each bag $B_x$ contains at most $\ell$ vertices in each layer $V_i$.
 The \emph{layered treewidth} of a graph $G$ is the minimum layered width of a tree decomposition of $G$.
-Note that if we only consider layerings in which every vertex is in a single layer, then layered treewidth equals treewidth plus 1.
+Layerings with one layer show that layered treewidth is at most treewidth plus 1.